MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-network-gateway.md

 ---
-title: Add a gateway to the VMM fabric
+title: Add a network virtualization gateway to the VMM fabric
 description: This article provides about adding a gateway to the VMM fabric
 author:  rayne-wiselman
+ms-author: raynew
 manager:  cfreemanwa
-ms.date:  2016-09-04
+ms.date:  2016-09-22
 ms.topic:  article
 ms.prod:  system-center-threshold
 ms.technology:  virtual-machine-manager
 ---

-# Add a gateway to the VMM fabric
+# Add a network virtualization gateway to the VMM fabric

->Applies To: System Center 2016 Technical Preview - Virtual Machine Manager
+>Applies To: System Center 2016 - Virtual Machine Manager

 Read this article to learn about setting up network virtualization gateways in the System Center 2016 - Virtual Machine Manager (VMM) networking fabric.